HimplHeap Entailment

 Proof using. (* FILL IN HERE *) Admitted.

 Reciprocally, consider an entailment of the form (\[P] \* H) ==> H'.
-To establish this entailment, one must prove that H entails H' under the assumption that P is true.
+To establish this entailment, we must prove that H entails H' under the assumption that P is true.
 The "extraction rule for pure facts in the left of an entailment" captures the property that the pure fact \[P] can be extracted into the Coq context.
 It is stated as follows.

 Exercise: 2 stars, standard, especially useful (himpl_hstar_hpure_l).